What is high-risk homeowners insurance?

 How much more expensive is high-risk homeowners insurance?

-A home is considered high risk for insurance if you live in an area that experiences severe weather or natural disasters, such as frequent tornadoes, wildfires or hurricanes.
+A home is considered high risk for insurance if it is located in an area that experiences severe weather or natural disasters, such as frequent tornadoes, wildfires or hurricanes.
 Other factors that make a home high-risk include living in a high-crime area, owning a home with a prior claims history and the age and condition of the home.

 Can high-risk homeowners get affordable insurance?